 - a.
 As the Navy's shore installation and expeditionary engineers, senior CEC officers are expected to display sustained superior performance in the three CEC core competencies, including Facilities Management and Acquisition; Seabees, Naval Construction Force Units, or other expeditionary units; and, Navy/Marine Corps/Joint Staff.
 Integral to this performance, officers must possess exceptional people, teamwork, and leadership skills to work in linear and matrix organizations with uniformed, civil service, and industry personnel at all echelons of command and levels of government. - b.
 As Navy leaders, senior CEC officers are expected to take actions to improve inclusion and retention of a diverse workforce within the CEC Community and Seabees.
 Leadership actions include coaching, mentoring, and sponsoring subordinates.
 Leaders also advocate the use of professional development opportunities provided by the Navy such as Career Development Symposium, Tours with Industry, and Career Intermission Program. - c.
 Although there is no singular career path for upward progression, all officers under consideration for promotion must exhibit continued increase in job responsibility and job diversity commensurate with their rank.
 Experiences in overseas contingency, humanitarian assistance/disaster response, and theater security cooperation program operations are valued.
-Assignments with an operational unit or as an individual augmentee should be considered equally.
+Assignments with an operational unit or as an individual augmentee should be considered equally. - d.

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - d.
 While all CEC officers recommended for promotion must be the best qualified within their respective promotion categories, the Navy requires CEC Community leaders with exceptionally high professional engineer and business competence. - e.
 Officers in the CEC Community are eligible for, and generally granted, a scientific waiver for the JQO designation requirement for flag officer promotion.
 However, JPME and joint experience are valued. - f.
-A limited number of CEC billets support NAVSPECWAR, Ocean Facilities Program, COCOM staffs, instructor duty, and other unique requirements.
+A limited number of CEC billets support NAVSPECWAR, the Ocean Facilities Program, COCOM staffs, instructor duty, and other unique requirements.
 Officers selected to perform these sensitive duties are extensively screened and complete demanding proficiency training and may have multiple-tour operational assignments that can preclude them from serving in traditional CEC career path billets.
-Due consideration should be given to outstanding performance by members in these assignments with the understanding that limited details of their activities may be provided in an unclassified "not observed" or "1 of 1" fitness report, given the sensitive and unique nature of their duties. - g.
+Due consideration should be given to outstanding performance by members in these assignments with the understanding that limited details of their activities may be provided in an unclassified "not observed" or "1 of 1" fitness report, given the sensitive and unique nature of their duties.

+- g.
+For merit reorder consideration, valued achievements for all paygrades: - (1) Successfully and continuously served in assignments normally filled by the next higher paygrade, or "Acting" in a similar billet, for more than six months. - (2) Top recognized performer in all assignments. - (3) Successful performance in multiple overseas, arduous, or operational / Individual Augment assignments. - (4) Leadership actions to improve inclusion and diversity within the CEC and Seabees. - (5) ACQ/PW qualification or certification in advance of requirement by grade. - (6) Other technical qualifications or certifications (e.g., PMP, CEM, LEED, etc.). - h.
 All fully qualified CEC captains should have demonstrated superior performance in their commander billets.
 The best qualified officers should have a track record of successful tours in quantifiable leadership positions with proven ability to lead and direct people and organizations in tough, highly visible, and challenging environments.
-Superior performance in O-5 command and/or as a Public Works Officer should be given heavy consideration. - h.
-A fully qualified officer's qualifications include: registered as a Professional Engineer (AQD: 951) or Registered Architect (AQD: 952); Acquisition Level III (AQD: AC3); Public Works Qualification Level 2 or above (AQD: 9P2 or 9P3); member of the Acquisition Workforce (AQD: APM), and a technical or financial management post-graduate education relevant to the CEC career path with associated P-code or Q-code subspecialty. - i.
-Public Works Qualification Level 3 is highly valued.
-JPME and other technical/professional certifications are highly valued. - j.
-For merit reorder consideration, valued achievements for all paygrades:
+Superior performance in O-5 command and/or as a Public Works Officer should be given heavy consideration. - i.
+A fully qualified officer's qualifications include: registered as a Professional Engineer (AQD: 951) or Registered Architect (AQD: 952); Contracting Professional (AQD: ACA); completion of Public Works Qualification Level 3 (AQD: 9P3); obtained DoN Acquisition Professional Membership (AQD: APM), and a technical or financial management post-graduate education relevant to the CEC career path with associated P-code or Q-code subspecialty.